milancurcic/milancurcic.github.io/index.md

 I'm also building [Cloudrun](https://cloudrun.co) with my friend and cofounder Josh Noe.
 Cloudrun is a SaaS platform for on demand and custom numerical weather prediction.
-I'm also writing a [book](https://www.manning.com/books/modern-fortran?a_aid=modernfortran&a_bid=2dc4d442) on parallel Fortran programming with Manning Publications.
+I wrote a [book](https://www.manning.com/books/modern-fortran?a_aid=modernfortran&a_bid=2dc4d442) on parallel Fortran programming, and am the founding member of the [fortran-lang.org](https://fortran-lang.org) community project.

 I grew up and went to school in Serbia before coming to Miami in 2009 for grad school.
 I worked as a tattoo artist in Belgrade from 2007 to 2009.